LIPS-scheme/lips/docs/docs/scheme-intro/macros.md

 ### Syntax-rules

 The `syntax-rules` in Scheme is different type of macros than lisp macros.
-It uses special pattern matching language.
+It uses a special pattern matching language.
 Syntax-rules is guarantee by the sec to be hygienic.

-Here is simple definition of a hygienic macro in Scheme:
+Here is the simple definition of a hygienic macro in Scheme:

 ```scheme
 (define-syntax unless